-2. All films must qualify as European Productions as defined by the European Fantastic Film Festivals Federation in its regulations, available at the following address: www.melies.org
+2. All films must qualify as European Productions as defined by the Méliès International Festivals Federation in its regulations, available at the following address: www.melies.org

-3. All films must be screened as Swedish Premieres.
-As a general rule, priority will be given to International and European Premieres.
+3. As a general rule, priority will be given to International, European and Swedish Premieres.

 4. The projection format must be DCP.

 5. Running time must be at least 60 minutes for feature films and maximum of 25 minutes for short film.

 Image speed: 24 fps (OK with 25 & 30 too)